Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds: Appendix: -principles

 {\bf Acknowledgments.} This paper was written when the authors were at Max Planck Institute for Mathematics, Bonn and the authors thank the institute for its hospitality.
-This work was partially supported by a grant from the Simons Foundation $\#235674$ to Vladimir Chernov.
+This work was partially supported by a grant from the Simons Foundation $\#235674$ to Vladimir Chernov and $\#523862$ to Patricia Cahn.

 The authors are thankful to Stefan Nemirovski and Spiridon Adams-Florou for enlightening discussions.
+The authors are grateful to the anonymous referee for all the valuable comments and suggestions.